dacadeorg/tutorials/celo/celo-contract-101/content/celo_contract_101_marketplace_tutorial.md

 ```

 You create a `buyProduct` function, you need a parameter for the index of the type `uint`.

-The function is public and payable so that you can make transactions with it.
+Firstly, you need to get the product from the array.
+You can do this by using the index and the `products` array.
+You need to use the `storage` keyword to get the product from the array. ([Learn more about storage](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#storage-memory-and-the-stack))

 Now you can use a require function to ensure valid conditions.
 In this case, you want to ensure that the cUSD transaction was successful ([Learn more about error handling](https://docs.soliditylang.org/en/latest/control-structures.html#error-handling-assert-require-revert-and-exceptions)).